randomor/randomor.github.io/@randomor/home.md

 I'm Shaomeng.
 Whatever took you here, I hope you find something interesting.

-## Links
+## Footprints
 [X](https://x.com/randomor): Where I post most of my public thoughts.

 ## Projects

 ### [[ZenJournal]]
-Where I rediscovered the joy of journaling by creating a minimalist app.
+Where I recreated a comfortable space to save my private thoughts.

 ### [[ZenMD]]
 The simplest way to turn a a folder of markdown into a site.